jtablesaw/tablesaw/README.md

     FloatArrayList tops = summary.floatColumn("Median").top(5);                  // get "slowest"

 ```
-I hope you can see how the code reflects the intent, and how column-wise operators like _differenceInSeconds(dateTimeColumn)_, _isInQ2()_ and  _startsWith(aString)_ make data operations easy to express.
 If you see something that can be improved, let us know.